 The transitions needed are fundamental and require entire business, economic, and consumption models to be transformed, without which irreversible climate change, biodiversity loss and other environmental risks will continue to harm the economy and human well-being.

-Nature-positive development in Asia Pacific could unlock USD 4.3 trillion of value and 232 million jobs annually by 2030
+Nature-positive development in Asia Pacific could unlock USD 4.3 trillion of annual economic value and 232 million jobs by 2030

 59 nature-positive business opportunities could transform the three major socioeconomic systems from a net-negative to net-positive impact on nature.
 Unlocking these business models will change the way we farm and fish; how our infrastructure is designed, built, serviced, and connected; and how we extract and recycle natural resources, and power our economy.